Kabinet Tower, Surabaya JIn. Mayjen Yono Soewoyo AK 2 no.27, Surabaya, Indonesia 60256

 This is a great way to implement canonical URLs if your website is on the HTTPS protocol.
 If this is your case, make sure that you properly reference it as your canonical tag.
 You need to know that it is a common mistake to make a reference to the incorrect protocol.
 In this way, you should check this properly before implementing the canonical URL to avoid issues in the future.

-Bear in mind that you should reference canonical URLs using absolute URLs instead of relative.
+Bear in mind that you should reference canonical URLs using absolute URLs instead of relative ones.
 This is aimed to make sure that these URLs will be interpreted properly.

 This is true that canonical tags are not mandatory when it comes to search engine requirements.
 However, given many unforeseen issues caused by URL duplication, canonical tags will help you avoid these problems.
 Not only that but it will be a great way to improve your SEO ranking.